Block42World/block42-wallet-unity/Assets/Block42/Wallet/Demos/02-StaticWalletBalance/README.md

 ![Screenshot](/Documents/Demo-02-StaticWalletBalance/02_screenshot.png)

 ## Scripts Overview
-Open [StaticWallBalanceDemo.cs](StaticWalletBalanceDemo.cs), here you can see two methods using `Web3` and `EthGetGalanceUnityRequest` to get the wallet's ETH balance respectively:
+Open [StaticWallBalanceDemo.cs](StaticWalletBalanceDemo.cs), here you can see two methods, `Web3` and `EthGetGalanceUnityRequest`, to get the wallet's ETH balance respectively:

 **EthGetGalanceUnityRequest**:
 ```